neatudarius/beman/docs/BEMAN_STANDARD.md

 ## Top-level

-The top-level of a Beman library repository must consist of `CMakeLists.txt`, `LICENSE`, and `README.md` files.
+The top-level of a Beman library repository must consist of `CHANGELOG.md`, `CMakeLists.txt`, `LICENSE`, and `README.md` files.

+**[TOPLEVEL.CHANGELOG]** REQUIREMENT: There must be a `CHANGELOG.md` file at the repository's root that describes the changes in each version of the library.

 **[TOPLEVEL.CMAKE]** REQUIREMENT: There must be a `CMakeLists.txt` file at the repository's root that builds and tests (via.
 CTest) the library.